aldendirks/amf_metabarcoding/README.md

 ### 3a: Format Files for `DADA2`

 PacBio CCS files are returned in BAM format.
 To process them with `DADA2` in `R` they first need to be converted to FASTQ format with [`BBMap`](https://sourceforge.net/projects/bbmap/) and the quality scores adjusted to the conventional scale.
-This script must be run on a Linux OS; I used an Ubuntu virutal machine through VirtualBox.
+This script must be run on a Linux OS; I used an Ubuntu virtual machine through VirtualBox.

 ```
 bash scripts/reformat_bam.sh